 The applicant and the Code Enforcement Officer shall be in agreement of final hydrant placement before any hydrants are installed.
-All hydrants and their access, placement, associated piping and materials are to be installed as follows:
+All hydrants and their access, placement, associated piping and materials are to be installed as follows: [(AMD), TM-05.14.2024, WA-36]

 a.
 All hydrants must be maintained by owner and accessible for use at all times throughout the entire year.
-Snow will be removed from around any ents Adopted March 3, 201 hydrant, so that fire equipment can maneuver next to and around the hydrant area b.
-Access and location of hydrants shall comply with figure AC.
-1. and hydrant pad area shall be no greater than two (2) percent slope.
+Snow will be removed from around any hydrant, so that fire equipment can maneuver next to and around the hydrant area